 Here at DoctusTech, we can offer a solution to this issue…..

-The AAFP is a great first-stop for information on Risk Adjustment and HCC Coding.
-And although this article is a few years old (2018), their take on HCC Coding and Risk Adjustment preparedness is both unique and extremely helpful.
+The AAFP is a great first-stop for information on Risk Adjustment and HCC Diagnosis Coding.
+And although this article is a few years old (2018), their take on HCC Diagnosis Coding for Risk Adjustment is both unique and extremely helpful.

-First, they lay out what Risk Adjustment is and how it works.
+First, they lay out what it is and how it works.
 Then they tie it in with IDC-10 codes and HCC coding, to paint—with a broad brush—the full picture of what a practice will need to know, do and master to step into a risk adjustment payment model.

 Mapping ICD-10 codes to Hierarchical Condition Category (HCC) codes determines the severity of illness.